Human handoff

 The operator should see the transcript, visitor details, topic, and enough context to continue without asking the same questions again.

-This guide is desk-reviewed.
-It confirms documented handoff, live chat, ticket, and integration paths, but it does not claim hands-on support response quality, operator speed, or production workflow performance.
+This guide confirms documented handoff, live chat, ticket, and integration paths from public vendor sources, but it does not claim hands-on support response quality, operator speed, or production workflow performance.
+Source links were reviewed on June 6, 2026; recheck current vendor docs before relying on exact handoff triggers, plan gates, or offline behavior.

 Next checks